MolScribe: Robust Molecular Structure Recognition with Image-To-Graph Generation: Experiments

+\ours can provide the confidence of its atom and bond predictions. \Cref{fig:confidence} shows a qualitative analysis of the model-assigned probabilities of atoms and bonds and their correctness.
+Usually, lower probabilities are assigned to incorrect atoms/bonds, indicating the model is uncertain about certain parts of the image.

+\ours also estimates how likely the entire molecular graph is correct by aggregating atom and bond confidence.
+We compute the molecule confidence with the average log probabilities of its atoms and bonds.
+Figure \ref{fig:prc} shows the molecule-level confidence-accuracy and precision-recall curves.
+The precision-recall curve slopes downward and model accuracy increases with the confidence.
+By setting thresholds on confidence scores, we can obtain more confident and accurate predictions.
-Our graph generation method also has the advantage of being more interpretable.
-Given the 2D molecular graph predicted by our model, chemists can easily judge if it represents the same molecule as in the image, and correct if there are any mistakes.
-To verify this point, we invite a student with a bachelor's degree in chemistry to conduct a qualitative experiment.
-We randomly sample three groups of molecular image and ask the subject to generate their SMILES strings.
-As it is difficult to manually write the SMILES string, the subject uses ChemDraw to edit the molecule structure.
-We compare three different setups: (1) image-only: the subject is given only the image and edits from scratch; (2) SMILES: the subject is given the image and the SMILES predicted by our best model; (3) graph: the subject is given the image and the predicted 2D molecular graph.

-In (2) and (3), both the predicted SMILES strings and molecular graphs have been imported into ChemDraw.
-The subject judges whether the prediction is correct, or edits the predicted structure if there are any mistakes.
-The difference between (2) and (3) is that when SMILES is imported, the displayed layout often differs from the image, making it harder for the subject to compare.
-The 2D molecular graph does not have this problem because it is associated with atom coordinates in the given image.
-The three groups each contains 20 images of similar-sized molecules (34--36 atoms on average).
-We record the time taken by the subject to make the judgment and edit.
+\paragraph{Human Evaluation} \ours also has the advantage of being more interpretable due to the atom-level alignment between the predicted graph and the molecular image.
+Given the molecular graph predicted by our model, chemists can easily determine whether it is the same molecule as depicted in the image and make corrections if there are mistakes.
+To validate this function, we asked three students with a chemistry background to conduct an experiment of converting molecular images to SMILES strings.
+We compare three setups: \begin{enumerate}[(1)] \item Image-only: the students are given only the image and reconstruct the molecule; \item Predicted SMILES: the students are given the image and the predicted SMILES; \item Predicted graph: the students are given the image and the predicted molecular graph. \end{enumerate} As it is difficult to manually write the SMILES, the students use ChemDraw to edit the molecule's structure.
+In (2) and (3), the students import the prediction into ChemDraw, judge whether the prediction is correct, and edit it if there are any mistakes.
+Setup (2) (predicted SMILES) does not preserve the molecular layout, making it harder to compare.
+Each setup contains 20 images of similarly-sized molecules (34--36 atoms on average).
+We record the time taken by the students to make the judgment and edit.